wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 ```

 The next step is to specify the contrasts of interest in a contrast matrix.
 It is build by constructing linear combinations of the design matrix column names.
 I have specified for you 3 contrast:
-* the treatment effect in resistant lines (CvsUinR)
+* the treatment effect in resistant lines
 * the treatment effect in susceptible lines
 * the treatment effect in general